Twogether (TV program)

-Twogether is a South Korean-Taiwanese travel documentary streaming television series starring Lee Seung-gi and Jasper Liu.
+Twogether is a South Korean-Taiwanese travel documentary television series starring Lee Seung-gi and Jasper Liu.
 It was released by Netflix on June 26, 2020.

 Synopsis

 Actors Lee Seung-gi and Jasper Liu travel to six Asian cities (Yogyakarta and Bali in Indonesia, Bangkok and Chiang Mai in Thailand, Pokhara and Kathmandu in Nepal) where they must complete missions together, even though they do not speak each other's language, in order to meet their fans who recommended the locations they visited.